Ensure your property is secure

 Remember to keep vehicle and house keys out of view in your property.
 A significant amount of vehicle crime is committed when car keys are stolen during burglaries.

-• Ask a friend or trusted neighbour to hold keys for you instead.
-They may also be prepared to look after your home while you are away on holiday, Offer to do the same for them.
+- Ask a friend or trusted neighbour to hold keys for you instead.
+They may also be prepared to look after your home while you are on holiday, and you could do the same for them.
 This also helps you to get to know your neighbours, improving your security.

-For more information, read our securing your property advice leaflet (PDF).
+For more information, read our protecting your homes and belongings leaflet (PDF).